 We've covered the factors that determine how long it takes for CBD to work, but what about how long it takes to get CBD out of your system?
 Again, it depends on many of the aforementioned factors that determine the effectiveness of the cannabinoid itself.

 A 2007 study states that CBD can be detected up to 72 hours after smoking.
-Since the effects of CBD can be felt directly after inhalation, this method is appealing for those seeking immediate pain relief.
-In another study, volunteers were given soft-gelatin capsules containing cannabis extract containing 2.5 milligrams of THC and 1.35 milligrams of CBD.
-The research team found that CBD was only detectable in the blood for up to 360 minutes after ingestion.
+Since the effects of CBD may be felt directly after inhalation, this method is appealing for those seeking immediate pain relief.
+In another study, volunteers were given soft-gelatin capsules of cannabis extract containing 2.5 milligrams of THC and 1.35 milligrams of CBD.
+The research team found that CBD was only detectable in the blood for up to six hours after ingestion.